Keisha Lance Bottoms: 2020 presidential election

 In June 2019, Bottoms endorsed Joe Biden in the 2020 Democratic Party presidential primaries.
 After Biden promised during a March 2020 CNN debate to choose a woman as his running mate, Politico reported her as a possible pick.
 In June, CNN reported that Bottoms was among his top four choices, along with Representative Val Demings and Senators Kamala Harris and Elizabeth Warren.
-Harris was officially announced as Biden's running mate on August 11, 2020.

 Bottoms was named a permanent co-chair of the 2020 Democratic National Convention, at which she was featured as a speaker.

 Biden administration

 After Biden's election, Bottoms was mentioned as a possible candidate for United States Secretary of Housing and Urban Development.
-In January 2021, Biden and Harris nominated Bottoms for a four-year term as the vice chair of civic engagement and voter participation at the Democratic National Committee, a role focused on protecting voting rights and expanding voter participation.
+In January 2021, Biden nominated Bottoms for a four-year term as the vice chair of civic engagement and voter participation at the Democratic National Committee, a role focused on protecting voting rights and expanding voter participation.

 In June 2022, it was announced that President Joe Biden had picked Bottoms to replace Cedric Richmond as the director of the Office of Public Liaison.
-On February 27, 2023 it was announced that Bottoms would be replaced by Stephen K. Benjamin in April 2023.
+On February 27, 2023, it was announced that Bottoms would be replaced by Stephen K. Benjamin in April 2023.
+On July 14, 2023, Biden appointed Bottoms to the President's Export Council.
+On January 20, 2025, it was reported that she was fired from office by President Donald Trump, although Bottoms has contended that she resigned the day prior without announcing her resignation publicly.

+2026 Georgia gubernatorial campaign

+On April 4, 2025, Bottoms announced her candidacy for the Democratic nomination for governor of Georgia in 2026.

 Personal life

 Bottoms' family history can be traced back five generations to Shepherd Peek, a freedman from a plantation near Crawfordville, who may have served in the Georgia state legislature during Reconstruction.

 In October 1994, she married Derek W. Bottoms at Ben Hill United Methodist Church in Atlanta.
 They met three years earlier during their first year as students at Georgia State University College of Law.
 After unsuccessful attempts to conceive biologically, they adopted their four children.

 Her husband is the vice president of employment practices and associate relations for The Home Depot.
 He joined the company in 2000, after spending more than five years at the law firm of Powell Goldstein.
 He has served as a board member for several foundations.

-Bottoms was invited to become a member of The Links, a social and service organization of prominent Black women that was founded in 1946 and is based in Washington, D.C.
+Bottoms is a member of The Links, a social and service organization of prominent Black women that was founded in 1946 and is based in Washington, D.C.